sathira10/pv-emulator/README.md

 ## 🛠️ Backend Integration

-To get the app to fully function it's essential to run the backend locally.
+To get the UI to fully function it's essential to run the backend locally.
 For detailed instructions, please refer to the backend repository.

 Backend Repository: https://github.com/sathira10/pv-emulator-backend